 Trap-Neuter-Return is the humane, effective approach to community cats

 Community cats do not belong in sanctuaries or in shelters.
-You probably already know that bringing a cat to an animal shelter is likely to result in her death.
-But here’s what you might not know: Up to 70 percent of all cats are killed in shelters in the United States, and for community cats, that number increases to virtually 100 percent.
+You probably already know that bringing a cat to an animal shelter is likely to result in her death, especially if she is an unsocialized community cat.

 The money raised to fund a sanctuary is far better spent funding Trap-Neuter-Return (TNR) and low-cost spay and neuter programs.
 TNR is the only humane and effective approach to managing community cat populations.
 It allows community cats to live long, healthy lives in their outdoor homes, and helps people and cats co-exist peacefully.
 For indoor cats, private adoption, where the cat’s owner works with local rescue groups to find an appropriate forever home, is the best approach.